Naww137/ATARI/docs/source/installation.rst

 Installing Dependencies
 =======================
 ATARI has several dependencies.
 Most of the dependencies can be read from `requirements.txt`.
 To install these dependencies, run the following line.

 :code:`pip install -r requirements.txt`

 Most of ATARI's capabilities requires `SAMMY <https://code.ornl.gov/RNSD/SAMMY>`_ to be installed.
+SAMMY is open source and can be coupled to ATARI simply by providing a path to the local SAMMY executable after build/install of SAMMY.

 ...